joshkel/lua-presentation/notes.md

 Lua 5.2

-* `goto` (Lua has no `continue` statement) (Yes, goto is evil.
+* `goto` (Lua has no `continue` statement) (Yes, goto is considered harmful.
 Lua's philosophy is "mechanisms instead of policies" - just like providing metatables, so you can implement prototypical or classical or whatever)
 * Finalizers

 LuaJIT